abstratt/cloudfier-maven-plugin/README.md

 - kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com/services")
 - kirra.project.slug - the unique identifier for a project (defaults to "${project.groupId}-${project.artifactId}-${project.version}")
 - kirra.generator.override - whether to silently override existing files (defaults to false)
-- kirra.target.platform - the target platform (available: "jse" and "jee", defaults to "jse")
+- kirra.target.platform - the target platform (available: "jse", "jee" and "doc", defaults to "doc")
 - kirra.target.dir - the base directory where to generate the code, defaults to the current dir

 The Cloudfier project must have been deployed (using the 'cloudfier full-deploy' command in Cloudfier).